Julius Baer CEO sees more consolidation in Swiss banking

 Smaller Swiss private banks, which for years benefited from clients bringing money to Switzerland to take advantage of the country's bank secrecy rules, are struggling under a global clampdown on tax evasion and increasing regulatory costs.

-This has put pressure on banks to sell up or close down but looming fines from the U.S. tax program have prompted some potential buyers to stay on the sidelines.
+This has put pressure on banks to sell up or close down but looming fines from the U.S. tax programme have prompted some potential buyers to stay on the sidelines.